TDCJ Student Services

 - Are not seeking a degree; or

 - Have been, or currently are, in the military.
-(Must submit DD-214 and meet eligibility requirements)
+(Students with this category of exemption must submit DD-214 and meet eligibility requirements)

 For more information, visit THECB rules for TSI.